jquense/teaspoon/README.md

 ### Test specific querying ("ref" style querying).

 An age old struggle and gotcha with testing HTML output is that tests are usually not very resilient to DOM structure changes.
-You may move a save button into a (or out of) some div your test used to find the button breaking the test.
+You may move a save button into a (or out of) some div your test used to find the button, breaking the test.
 A classic technique to avoid this is the just use css classes, however it can be hard to distinguish between styling classes, and testing hooks.

-In a React environment we can do one better, adding test specific hooks.
+In a React environment we can do one better, adding test specific attribute.
 This is a pattern taken up by libraries like [react-test-tree](https://github.com/QubitProducts/react-test-tree), and while `teaspoon` doesn't specifically "support" that style of selection, its selector engine is more than powerful enough to allow that pattern of querying.

-You can choose any prop name you like, but we recommend picking one that likely to collide with a component's "real" props.
-In this example lets use `_testID`
+You can choose any prop name you like, but we recommend picking one that isn't likely to collide with a component's "real" props.
+In this example lets use `_testID`.

 ```js
 let Greeting = props => <div>hello <strong _testID='name'>{props.name}</strong></div>;